JeschkeLab/DeerLab/docsrc/source/functions/fitregmodel.rst

 *********************
 :mod:`fitregmodel`
 *********************
-Fits a parameter-free distance distribution to one (or several) signals using regularization.
+Fits a non-parametric distance distribution to one (or several) signals using regularization.

 -----------------------------